Regateiro/ATBCrafter/README.md

 Nested action branching commands are supported.

 Requires a prior successful quality configuration.

-### Failed "Flawless Synthesis" action count branching.
-`Usage:` /ifflawfail \<N\>

-`Example:` /ifflawfail 6

-Checks if N or more "Flawless Synthesis" failed during a "/flawless" execution and any following commands are only executed if true.

-Nested action branching commands are supported.

 ### "Inner Quiet" stack count branching.
 `Usage:` /ifiq \<N\>